 The New England Science Symposium (NESS), established in 2002, provides a forum for postdoctoral fellows; medical, dental and graduate students; post-baccalaureates; college and community college students (particularly for African-American, Hispanic/Latino and American Indian/Alaska Native individuals) to share their biomedical and health-related research activities through oral or poster presentations, to engage in discussions related to career development in the sciences, to exchange ideas and to expand their professional networks.

 Abstract Submission and Registration for Submitters

-All abstracts will be reviewed and applicants notified of their acceptance by the end of February 2017.
+All abstracts will be reviewed and applicants notified of their acceptance by date TBD.